Division Of Domestic Stock Insurer

 A dividing insurer shall file a plan of division with the commissioner of insurance (commissioner) only after the plan of division has been approved in accordance with all provisions of the dividing insurer's articles of incorporation and bylaws.
 The commissioner shall approve the plan of division if, after considering certain criteria, the commissioner finds that certain requirements are met.
 If the commissioner approves a plan of division, an officer or duly authorized representative of the dividing insurer shall sign a certificate of division that sets forth certain information concerning the division.

-The bill establishes procedures for amending and abandoning plans of division.
+The act establishes procedures for amending and abandoning plans of division.